udippant/base-drafts/draft-ietf-quic-transport.md

 # Frame Types and Formats {#frame-formats}

 As described in {{frames}}, packets contain one or more frames.
-This section describes the format and semantics of the core QUIC frame types.
+This section describes the format and semantics of the core QWIK frame types.

 ## PADDING Frame {#frame-padding}